Creating and Maintaining an Innovative Culture Through Continuing EducationSandi Pershing | Assistant Vice President of Engagement, University of Utah

 The second category is cultural, meaning whether an institution is ready to embrace innovation.
 Alternative credentials, for example, are something that can feel like a threat to the way things have always been done, and as a result, administrators may resist bringing them to campus.
 It’s our responsibility to help address those roadblocks and bring market research to the table to help administrators understand how critical it is to offer unique pathways to higher education.

 The third category is institutional barriers, which covers quite a lot.
 Often, the institution has policies in place that can make it difficult for CE units to maneuver innovatively.
-These institutional barriers can also be technological.
+These barriers to innovation can also be technological.
 For example, you might try to run a class within continuing education that’s outside normal semester timelines so it doesn’t work with the traditional campus database.
 In situations like this, you have to build outside systems to work around the traditional system, which can be cumbersome.

 Another institutional barrier, within the third category, is internal competition.
 When other departments on the campus are trying to do something similar, that can create confusion within the community about what the university should prioritize.